gcharalampous/book-notes/thinking_fast_and_slow.md

 - "He likes the project, so he thinks its costs are low and its benefits are high.
 Nice example of the affect heuristic." - Chapter 9
 - "I plan to keep the results of the experiment secret until we have a sufficiently large sample.
 Otherwise we will face pressure to reach a conclusion prematurely." - Chapter 10
 - “Our aim in the negotiation is to get them anchored on this number.” - Chapter 11
+- This is an availability cascade: a nonevent that is inflated by the media and the public until it fills our TV screens and becomes all anyone is talking about. - Chappter 13

 ---